kolserdav/conhos-cli/docs/en/docs/HostingNodeJS.md

     public: true
     version: 4.8.1-standalone
 ```

-> The database host will be accessible in the application container by the environment variable `[CAPSOM service name]_HOST`, for example for the `postgres` database the name of the host variable will be `POSTGRES_HOST`
+> The database host will be accessible in the application container by the environment variable `[SERVICE_TYPE]_HOST`, for example for the `postgres` database the name of the host variable will be `POSTGRES_HOST`